msolorio/flask_world_api/README.md

 ---

-## Explore the API
+## Ways to Explore

-Visit [`/api/docs`](https://world-data-api.herokuapp.com/api/docs) to explore Swagger UI or hit routes directly from a browser.
+- Visit [`/api/docs`](https://world-data-api.herokuapp.com/api/docs) to explore Swagger UI.
+- Hit routes directly from a browser.
+- Use your favorite HTTP client.

 https://world-data-api.herokuapp.com/api/

 ---

 ## Routes
+Use query params in isolation or in combination.

 ### Country
 Countries by search term.<br>